Michelle Legge

 Yes.
 Kraken reports to the IRS.

-US customers earning more than $600 in income via Kraken, from investments like staking rewards, receive a 1099-MISC form, and an identical copy goes to the IRS.
+US customers earning more than $600 in income via Kraken, from investments such as staking rewards, receive a 1099-MISC form, and an identical copy goes to the IRS.

 What does Kraken report to the IRS?

 Kraken issues 1099-MISC forms to both users and the IRS.
-Any user with more than $600 in income throughout the financial year will receive it.
+This includes any user with more than $600 in income throughout the financial year.

 What counts as income on Kraken?